Updated for the Warlords of Draenor

 - Pandarens get better buffs from food, 200 points of Crit from the raid meal instead of 100

 - Escape – Very nice in PvP as it allows using two DPS trinkets.
 Occasionally useful otherwise and can occasionally break a boss mechanic.

-Night Elves look great in armor, but have no DPS abilities.
+Night Elves look great in armor

 - Quickness adds to your Dodge rating, something you should have very little use for.